Axway/amplify-central/content/en/docs/manage_service_registry/service_integrate api_cli.md

 ### Publish the API to the Unified Catalog

-(Robert, this needs to be rewritten for publishing to the Marketplace).
+(Robert, this needs to be rewritten).
 Now that the API has been registered in Amplify, make it available to API consumers in the Unified Catalog.
 To do this, create a resource of kind `ConsumerInstance`:

 ```bash
 jq --slurp -f consumer-instance.jq openapi.json api-service-instance-created.json > consumer-instance.json